GEOS (16-bit operating system): NewDeal Office

 A newer version of PC/GEOS was marketed in the late 1990s as NewDeal Office from NewDeal Inc. in hopes of creating a market among owners of i386, i486, and Pentium PCs that could not run Windows 95 or Windows 98 effectively.
-NewDeal released 3 new versions of NewDeal Office (NewDeal Office 2.5, NewDeal Office 3/98 and NewDeal Office 2000) until it went bankrupt in 2000.
-NDO or NDO 2000 came with a webbrowser named Skipper or Skipper 2000, respectively.
+NewDeal released three new versions of NewDeal Office (NewDeal Office 2.5, NewDeal Office 3/98 and NewDeal Office 2000) until it went bankrupt in 2000.
+NDO or NDO 2000 came with a web browser named Skipper or Skipper 2000, respectively.

 Breadbox Ensemble

 After "NewDeal Inc." went out of business, Breadbox purchased the rights in the software from GeoWorks in 2001.
 Their newest PC/GEOS, 4.x, is now a full productivity and internet suite, including web browser (named WebMagick) as well as email.
 Other essential programs such as word processing, spreadsheet, flat file database and graphics applications are integrated into this package.

-On 14 November 2015, Frank S. Fischer, the CEO and owner of Breadbox Ensemble LLC, died of a heart attack, some while after announcing plans to bring GEOS to Android.
+On 14 November 2015, Frank S. Fischer, the CEO and owner of Breadbox Ensemble LLC, died of a heart attack, some time after announcing plans to bring GEOS to Android.